• Skip to primary navigation

 Delicate Arch at sunrise is an essential part of any Arches National Park itinerary.

 Delicate Arch is the main thing to see in your Arches National Park itinerary.
-Hell, it’s probably the most iconic landmark of Utah considering it’s pictured on its license plate!
+Hell, it’s probably one of the most iconic US hikes considering it’s pictured on its license plate!

 It’s an absolute must-see on your visit.
 So here’s a little secret to avoid the waves of people: Visit it for sunrise.